-What’s your favorite comfort food?
-One of mine happens to be apple-cinnamon oatmeal with cranberries.
-I know, you are thinking BORING, but I could eat this every morning.
+What is your favorite comfort food?
+One of mine is this hot bowl of Creamy Spiced Apple Cranberry Oatmeal.
+I know you are thinking BORING, but I could eat this every morning.
 It’s warm, creamy and the smell of cooked apples and cinnamon in the morning makes me enjoy my breakfast even more.
-Today, I actually had oatmeal of dinner.
+I even have this oatmeal for dinner.

 Enough said, this really is fast and easy.
 Normally, I buy fresh cranberries and freeze them, but right now there are no fresh ones to be found.
 On my quest to find this little red berry I decided to try the freezer section in the store and SURPRISE, I found these frozen Cape Cod cranberries.

 If you are in a hurry in the morning and want a quick breakfast, just peel and dice an apple the night before and put it in the fridge, then put the oatmeal and spices in a pot.
 All you have to do in the morning is add the liquid and cranberries to the oatmeal and turn the heat on the stove.
 Don’t forget to stir, and 10 minutes later you have breakfast.

 Here is an oatmeal tip – If your oatmeal gets too thick add some extra water to the pan because adding too much extra milk will make the oatmeal gummy, and that is not what you want.

 - ½ tsp. cinnamon

 - pinch of salt

 - ⅓ - ½ cup whole cranberries fresh or frozen

 - Peel and dice the apple.

 - In a saucepan add the water, milk, oatmeal, diced apple, and spices.